Ms. Braymer, 1A

+First grade is a time to grow, learn, make friends, and have fun!
 First graders take the first steps into an academic world designed to meet the individual needs of each child.
 In reading, students engage in fully differentiated activities to strengthen the emerging reading skills developed in kindergarten.
 The course of study focuses on developing fully independent readers.
 Students practice phonics and comprehension skills essential to all good readers.
 All students work in small groups to receive instruction on the reading level that best challenges the child.

 In addition to the reading component, the first grade Language Arts curriculum includes a Writer’s Workshop program designed to foster independent writers.
 Students become familiar with rules of grammar and syntax as they develop their skills writing journals, paragraphs, thank you notes, poems, and stories among other formats.
 In addition to the Writer’s Workshop, students participate in Word Study as the spelling program.
 Word Study uses a multi-sensory approach to phonetic rules and structural principles of spelling.